brandstrat-sas/omldeploytool/ansible/README.md

 ./deploy.sh --action=install --tenant=cloud_oml
 ```

-# TLS/SSL certs provisioning :closed_lock_with_key: <a name="tls-cert-provisioning"></a>

-From the inventory variable *certs* you can indicate what to do with the SSL certificates.
-The possible options are:

-* **selfsigned**: which will display the self-signed certificates (not recommended for production).
-* **certbot**: deploy an instance with automatically generated Let's Encrypt SSL certificates.
-* **custom**: if the idea is to implement your own certificates.
-Then you must place them inside instances/tenant_name_folder/ with the names: *cert.pem* for and *key.pem*

 # Install on Linux instance 🚀 <a name="aio-deploy"></a>

 You must have a generic Linux instance (Redhat or Debian based) with with internet access and your public SSH key available, as Ansible needs to establish an SSH connection using the public key.